kweimann/poe-learning-layouts/README.md

 ### Testing and visualizing results

-You can test the performance of our model on a test set of 50 minimap videos.
+You can measure the performance of our model on a test set of 50 minimap videos.
 The script writes the results to `predictions.pt`, which you can later visualize.

 ```shell
 python test_model.py test_data.npz --model compass.pt